Country Selector

 (doors.AInput{

-// wait 300 milliseconds after the last input before sending
+// Wait 300 milliseconds after the last input before sending,

 On: func(ctx context.Context, r doors.RequestInput) bool {

-l.options.Update(ctx, l.results(r.Event().Value))
+l.options.Inner(ctx, l.results(r.Event().Value))

 return false